The Bankrate promise

 The kicker here is that while the Reflect card will save you more in interest, the Active Cash offers you the opportunity to earn 2 percent cash rewards on any spending.
 Assuming you can pay off any new charges on the card in addition to your minimum payments, that cash back can make up the difference.
 Still, if adding new purchases to your card will only run up your balance to more than you can pay off (in addition to your current debt load), the rewards are null.

 If you have a high balance to pay off, you’ll be better served by a longer balance transfer period.
 You’ll save more in interest in the long run, and you’ll avoid the temptation to rack up more debt.

 The bottom line

 At first glance, it might seem that a longer balance transfer offer could be the way to go.
-However, when you factor in a welcome bonus, ongoing rewards and a balance transfer period (though slightly shorter), you can get more value from the rewards cards with all of those features—but only if you can pay your new purchases off in full while still making your debt payments.
+However, when you factor in the potential for a welcome bonus and ongoing rewards, you could get more value from a rewards card with a slightly shorter intro offer — but only if you can pay your new purchases off in full.

 Need help determining which option is right for you?
 Read through Bankrate’s list of the best balance transfer credit cards for additional guidance, and be sure to weigh the pros and cons of each before applying.